 If you have Adobe Photoshop on your Mac, you can set up customized shortcuts to get to your favorite tools more quickly.
 Just press Option+Shift+Cmd+K, or select Keyboard Shortcuts inside the Edit menu to start assigning.

-Your selected shortcuts can launch menu items, interface panels (like Layers or History), and specific tools—select an entry in the list on the screen, click Add Shortcut, and then press your chosen combination of keys.
-As in Word, if your chosen shortcut is already in use, Photoshop will warn you, and if you continue, the new action will overwrite the old one.
+Your selected shortcuts can launch menu items, interface panels (like Layers or History), and specific tools—select an entry from the list, click Add Shortcut, and press your chosen combination of keys.
+As in Word, if your chosen shortcut is already in use, Photoshop will warn you.
+If you continue, the new action will overwrite the old one.

 This story has been updated.
 It was originally published in 2020.